 Design and features

 The standard Nintendo Switch is a hybrid console.
 It can be played as a handheld system or in “tabletop” mode with its included kickstand, and as a home console when placed in its dock.
 Its power isn’t its biggest selling point, falling somewhere between the Wii U and the standard Xbox One and PlayStation 4 consoles.
-But what makes the Switch special is the many ways it can be used.
+What makes the Switch special is the many ways it can be used, though.

 Outside of its dock, the Switch functions as a typical handheld system.
 A Joy-Con controller is locked onto either side with the same button layout and sticks you’d expect on a standard gamepad.
 At any time, however, you can remove the Joy-Con controllers and place the system in its dock and begin playing the system as a home console.
 This “switch” happens instantly, and you can remove the console from the dock to play as a handheld system just as swiftly.

 The Switch Lite doesn’t have many of the features that make the Switch unique, and this is reflected in its reduced price.
 The system doesn’t come with a dock, nor is there any way to connect it to a television.